99777536

 (b) is adequately supervised at all times by an educator who has attained the age of 18 years.

-Apprenticeship for the Diploma of Early Childhood Education and Care
+APPRENTICESHIP for the Diploma of Early Childhood Education and Care

 Employment: Apprentices must be employed, as a minimum, on part time contract for 15 hours per week.